3.4 Challenging Environments

 Speed and Posture

-- 1.6 ft/s (0.5 m/s) or below throughout.
-In low-light tunnels, slower is better
+- 1.6 ft/s or below throughout.
+Slower in low light.

 - Forward walk in wider tunnels at the same speed limit.
-The wider geometry gives SLAM more lateral feature variation

 Multi-Segment Overlap

 - Plan a shared overlap point at every segment boundary.
-The same physical location appears at the end of one segment and the start of the next
+The same physical location appears at the end of one segment and the start of the next.

 Control Point Placement Across Segments

-- First segment: two control points at the end only
+- First segment: two control points at the end only.

 Target Placement